Wind-WindKids/winding/samples/sophieandwind/sun.md

 cafe_table_patch: spread, landscape-oriented
 --
 @left: page, text
-The boy smiled at her and looked at the kite.
 They’d requisitioned one of the café tables and a few chairs as an improvised workshop.

 One of the kids had a Swiss Army knife, and in no time they’d peeled a sticky label from the bottle, trimmed it into an oval patch, and pressed it over the tear.

 @right: page, image
 Children gathered around the café table, Sophie leaning over the kite, carefully pressing the patch in place.